zshi0616/python-deepgate/README.md

 # DeepGate2: Functionality-Aware Circuit Representation Learning

-Code repository for the paper:
+Official code repository for the paper:
 [**DeepGate2: Functionality-Aware Circuit Representation Learning**](https://arxiv.org/abs/2305.16373)

 Accepted by ICCAD23, Thank you all for support !!!